Van Life: How much does it cost to explore New Zealand?

 • Help people who want to explore New Zealand in a campervan understand the ongoing costs of van life and enable them to determine a budget for their trip

-• Encourage fellow Kiwis (and travellers) to create a budget, and provide some cost-saving tips to help them stay within budget.
+• Encourage fellow Kiwis (and travellers) to create a budget and provide cost-saving tips to help them stay within budget.

 freedom camping